Bifrost Market Cap Hits $42.37 Million (BFC)

 According to CryptoCompare, “Bifrost is a multichain middleware platform that enables developers to use multiple blockchain protocols simultaneously and seamlessly. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bifrost directly using U.S. dollars.
-Investors seeking to trade Bifrost should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bifrost using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Bifrost directly using US dollars.
+Investors seeking to trade Bifrost should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bifrost using one of the exchanges listed above.

 Receive News & Updates for Bifrost Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bifrost and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.